Let’s Hear it For the Boy: Notes on Thwack’s First Birthday

 Happy first birthday, little dude.
 You’ve been super tolerant.
 Appreciated.

-5 thoughts on “Let’s Hear it For the Boy: Notes on Thwack’s First Birthday”
+5 responses to “Let’s Hear it For the Boy: Notes on Thwack’s First Birthday”

 Leave a Reply